 Cover Photo: Nokomis, the sister ship to LUV N IT.
 Photo by Michel Berryer.

 In the previous issue of Epoxyworks, we looked at the start up process employed by the craftsmen at Van Dam Custom Boats as they built LUV N IT, affectionately referred to as the Limousine in Van Dam Custom Boats-Part One.
 We ended our “tour” of this build with the hull stained and pre-coated with WEST SYSTEM® 105 Resin/207 Special Clear Hardener, and the custom-built stainless steel cutwater being fitted for installation.

-Last summer we partnered with Sail Magazine to produce a series of short videos showing how to repair an older J22 I had arranged to be brought into the Tech shop.
+The Hog Tide project began last summer when we partnered with Sail Magazine to produce a series of short videos showing how to repair an older J22 that I had arranged to be brought into the GBI Tech shop.
 The boat, named Hog Tide, needed the types of repairs we wanted to cover.
-The videos can be found at both westsystem.com and sailmagazine.com.
+The videos of the Hot Tide project can be found at both westsystem.com and sailmagazine.com.
 Continue reading →